About ASDIC

 Concept

 ASDIC is strongly supported by the Confederation of Service Charities (Cobseo), and funded by the Armed Forces Covenant Fund Trust (AFCT).
-It is a Charitable Company Limited by Guarantee and registered with the Charity Commission.
-ASDIC is not a regulatory body, but all members are expected to follow a common ethos as described in the Code of Conduct and sign the ASDIC Membership Application and Agreement.
+It is a Charitable Company Limited by Guarantee, registered with the Charity Commission.
+ASDIC is not a regulatory body, but all members are expected to follow a common ethos described in the Code of Conduct and sign the ASDIC Membership Application and Agreement.
 However, ASDIC does not seek to take away the independence of Drop-In but rather to empower it by harnessing collective knowledge and experience and broadcasting examples of best practice and initiatives.

 Some Philosophy…

 It might be sensible, particularly for the uninitiated, to begin by exploring the fundamental and philosophical ethos of ASDIC and the Drop-In community, and how this differs from the standard and more formal basis of other major Armed Forces charities.
 Essentially ASDIC is not based on the standard top-down military model, with a powerful HQ laying down a framework of policies, rules and regulations to which descending layers of authority conform.
-At the risk of sounding slightly anarchic, the USP of ASDIC is that the Association itself is non-regulatory – the network is self-regulatory, run by the community and for the community, and largely policed by its people who are passionate to pursue its success for the greater good of vulnerable veterans.
+At the risk of sounding slightly anarchic, the USP of ASDIC is that the Association itself is non-regulatory – the network is self-regulatory, run by the community and for the community, and largely policed by its people who are passionate about pursuing its success for the greater good of vulnerable veterans.

 ASDIC’s mission statement states that it….

-….will work to maximise the sustainability, resilience, effectiveness and delivery of Drop-In Centres and improve liaison with Breakfast Clubs across the United Kingdom to ensure that all vulnerable veterans receive swift and empathetic support and that their needs are appreciated at higher levels.
+… will work to maximise the sustainability, resilience, effectiveness and delivery of Drop-In Centres and improve liaison with Breakfast Clubs across the United Kingdom to ensure that all vulnerable veterans receive swift and empathetic support and that their needs are appreciated at higher levels.

 For ASDIC itself, there is some degree of reputational risk in such a volunteer-led framework, but for an organisation that exists to promote ex-Service comradeship and self-imposed standards, and prides itself on lean management and minimal oversight, this is considered acceptable.
 It is strongly believed that it is this approach that sets ASDIC aside from the more formal framework of ex-Service organisations but is exactly what makes it attractive to the service-leaver or veteran who maintains a huge amount of personal pride and dignity, but who has perhaps lost the self-confidence to deal with perceived authority.